-- Resist the urge to shed your riding jacket for your t-shirt.
-Stay fully covered so you don't get sunburned or lose too much moisture from your skin as sweat quickly evaporates in the wind.
+- Stay fully covered.
+Resist the urge to shed your riding jacket for your t-shirt.
+Remaining fully covered will prevent you from getting sunburned or losing too much moisture from your skin as sweat quickly evaporates in the wind.

-- Choose a textile mesh riding jacket and pants that are well ventilated to provide airflow and protection.
+- Wear the appropriate summer motorcycle gear.
+Opt for a mesh motorcycle jacket and pants that are well ventilated to provide airflow and protection.
 Be sure to select bright colors so you stand out in traffic.

-- Opt for a full-face and well ventilated helmet in a light color.
-If you want to go high-tech, air conditioned helmets are now available starting around $500.
+- Opt for a full-face and well-ventilated helmet in a light color.
+If you want to go high-tech, air-conditioned helmets are also available.

 - Hydrate!
 Water is the key to successful summer riding.
 Make regular stops to drink water and bring extra with you.
 You can also wear a hydration backpack and sip water from it in frequent intervals.

-- Don't drink sweet beverages like juice or soda, and avoid caffeine.
+- Avoid caffeine and sweet beverages like juice or soda.
 Of course, steer clear of alcohol.
-Water is the best riding buddy you can have.
+Water is the best riding buddy you can have during hot weather.

 - Use a cool wrap that you've soaked in water and place around your neck.

-- Avoid riding during the hottest times of the day and go for a cool morning jaunt or early evening excursion.
+- Choose your time wisely.
+Avoid riding during the hottest times of the day and go for a cool morning trip or early evening excursion.

 - Take regular breaks, not only for hydration, but also to eat and keep your energy up.
 If you feel yourself getting tired, it's definitely time for a breather.

-- Watch for signs of heat exhaustion or heat stroke like: fatigue, dizziness, headaches, disorientation, cramps, nausea or heavy sweating.
-Get off the road immediately and take care of yourself.
+- Watch for signs of heat exhaustion or heat stroke.
+Symptoms include: fatigue, dizziness, headaches, disorientation, cramps, nausea or heavy sweating.
+If you're experiencing any of those symptoms, get off the road immediately and seek medical attention.

 Follow these tips and enjoy your adventures in the summer sun.